blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 ## Comparing AO Coefficients

-In SHMO theory we get the coefficients of each p-atomic orbital as they contribute to each $\pi$-molecular orbital.
+In SHMO theory we get the coefficients of each p-atomic orbital as they contribute to each &pi;-molecular orbital.
 These coefficients make the list of numbers that make up the Eigenvectors for each HMO.
 There are similar coefficients in the molecular eigenvectors in the result file.
 On the following page is a section for the output file.
 Look for the last occurrence of the string “EIGENVECTORS”.

-We see that the $\pi_x$ orbitals are the $p$-atomic orbitals that contribute to the $\pi$-MOs.
-(The molecule is in the zy-plane.)
+We see that the *&pi;<sub>x</sub>* orbitals are the *p*-atomic orbitals that contribute to the &pi;-MOs.
+(The molecule is in the *zy*-plane.)
 The terminal carbons are C1 and C2 and the central carbon is C3.
-Thus we have the following coefficients for the allyl $p_x$-AOs for their respective contributions to each of the $\pi$-MOs.
+Thus we have the following coefficients for the allyl *p<sub>x</sub>*-AOs for their respective contributions to each of the &pi;-MOs.

 | Orbital	| $C_1 p_x$	| $C_3 p_x$ | $C_2 p_x$   |
 | :----     | :----     | :----     | :----       |